gilzim/fibn/README.md

 ```bash
 sh scripts/train/fibn.sh
 ```
+Run the above script must use **2** Gpus.

-Training a FiBN CLEVR model should take ~20 hours on an average GPU
+Training a FiBN CLEVR model should take ~20 hours on an average GPU.

 ### Running models
+Any script/command must use only **1** GPU

 There is an interactive command line tool for use with the below command/script.
 ```bash